hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 The supplied facts do not meet the rule’s current deterministic conditions.

-This status must not be used when required facts are missing.
+This status must not be used merely because required facts are missing.

 #### `more-information-needed`

 The rule cannot be evaluated because one or more required facts are absent, unclear or unsupported.

+The missing fact identifiers must be recorded.

 #### `specialist-review`